 We know that users enjoy contributing to projects like Zed.
 We also understand that being able to audit the codebase of a critical tool helps to establish trust in both the tool and its creators.

 Our intention is to open-source the core of Zed while omitting any code related to features we aim to monetize.
-We may also open up Zed's documentation to allow contributions in the future.

 The exact timing of when these pieces will be open to the public isn't clear to us at this point, but we will share updates as they emerge.

 Currently only those invited from the waitlist can download Zed.
 You must either be invited from the Waitlist or be invited by an Insider.
 We are constantly adding waves of new Insiders from our waitlist, so hang tight!
 Adding people in groups allows us to continually get feedback as we develop Zed so we can build the best editor possible.

 We currently don't offer a convenient way for users to log out of GitHub from within Zed.
 If you'd like to log out, follow these steps:

 - In the

 We're focusing on a single platform for now because we're a small team.
 At our current scale, maintaining additional platforms would represent a big cost without much additional learning.
 We plan to support Linux and Windows before 1.0, and to support a web version some time after that.